thrashr888/Bogart/README.md

 Bogart: Sinatra for PHP
 =======================

 This is Bogart, Sinatra for PHP.
-We can't get as consise as Ruby, but can at least try.
+We can't be as consise as Ruby, but can at least try.

 Examples
 -------